CarInsurance.com Insights

 Understanding your coverage prevents surprises at claim time and ensures you’re not underinsured or paying for extras you don’t need.

-Final thoughts on reading your car insurance policy
+What to do after reading your car insurance policy

-Learning how to read your insurance coverage is tricky, but becoming familiar with the terminology in your policy helps.
 Anytime you need a refresher on your coverages and liability limits, look at your declarations page and other insurance documents.

 Sources